 Advance Your Degree and Make a Difference

-The Master of Science in Criminal Justice Studies (MSJCS) at Chaminade University is designed to build a foundation in advanced issues facing the criminal justice system, practitioners and justice-involved persons.
+The Master of Science in Criminal Justice Studies (MSCJS) at Chaminade University is designed to build a foundation in advanced issues facing the criminal justice system, practitioners and justice-involved persons.

 You’ll master evidenced-based best practices across multiple facets of the system along with an ability to discern emerging research and trends.
 Completion of the program will prepare you to assume advanced positions in city and county, state, federal, private and non-profit agencies where you will have the knowledge and skills to make meaningful contributions and necessary changes for positive community outcomes in the field.
 Advance your career by earning the MSCJS in as little as one year.